About This Listing

 Living room, kitchen, shared bathroom with claw-foot tub and shower, laundry room, garden.

-When I'm in town, I'll be either in the garden, or in the micro-cottage in the garden, or the living room or the kitchen.
+I'll be either in the garden, or in the micro-cottage in the garden, or the living room or the kitchen.
 On cold evenings I'll build a fire in the living room, and this usually draws folks in for conversation, music, or reading by the fire.
 As a host for many years, I generally sense which guests like to chat, and which guests would just prefer the space they need to relax.

 One block from major bus lines which will take you downtown, three blocks from more major bus lines, including the bus to San Francisco.
 Also, we are 6 blocks from U.C. campus, and a 12 minute walk to downtown, where all the Berkeley bus lines converge, and where the Berkeley BART station is.
 12-15 minute walk to North Berkeley BART.